Dalte123/fastapi-starter/README.md

 Added authfunc in app/auth.py.

-All math routes now require a static token via the Authorization header:
+All math routes now require a token via the Authorization header: